elsassph/modular-haxe-example/readme.md

 ## Gotchas

+**Shared classes can not be in the global package.**

-In a module, you MUST `@:expose` every type that you will explicitly use in your main application's code (`new`, `Std.is`, `Type` reflection...).
+**In a module, you MUST `@:expose` every type that you will explicitly use in your main application's code (`new`, `Std.is`, `Type` reflection...).**

-Also if you are going to use reflection in the main application (eg. `Std.is`), you MUST use some reflection in the module code, otherwise the compiler will not generate the reflection metadata.
+Also if you are going to use reflection in the main application (eg. `Std.is`), you MUST use some reflection in the modules code, otherwise the compiler will not generate the reflection metadata.
 Alternatively you can set `-dce no` in the compiler arguments for the module.

-The utility class uses the browser ES6 Promise object - make sure to include a shim if you want to target a wide range of browsers.
+**The utility class uses the browser ES6 Promise object** - make sure to include a shim if you want to target a wide range of browsers.

 ## Further improvements

-The provided utility class seems to be working well in modern browsers but we'll probably discover subtle issues...
+The provided utility classes seems to be working nicely in modern browsers but it wasn't tested on a real project - we'll probably discover subtle issues...

 What about some React hot-reload?
 It should be possible :)